 With 2FA enabled, in addition to supplying your email address and password when logging in, you’ll also need to enter a unique code.
-This code is generated by an app on your smartphone, proving that it’s really you.
-You’ll need an authentication key each time you login.
+This code is generated by an app on your smartphone, proving that it’s you.
+You’ll need an authentication key each time you log in.

 Why use Two-Factor Authentication (2FA)?

-Two factor authentication adds an additional layer of security to your account.
+Two-factor authentication adds a layer of security to your account.
 Even if your password falls into the wrong hands, a malicious individual will still require the unique code generated by your device to log in.

 How to Set Up Two-Factor Authentication (2FA):

-• Open your authenticator app and choose to add a new account.
+Open your authenticator app and select 'Add a new account'.

-Authentication codes expire every 30 seconds, so if the timer is close to running out, wait for a new code before entering it.
+Authentication codes expire every 30 seconds.
+If the timer is close to running out, wait for a new code before entering it.

 ⚠️Each Account can only be connected to one Authenticator.
 If you have multiple users using one account, they will need a code from the same Authentication app.